igece/ObjDiff/README.md

 * Only allows to compare objects of the same type
 * Only public properties are compared

-The above limitations will be addressed in future versions.
+The above limitations may be addressed in future versions.

 ## Usage